Introduction to AbaPerls

 AbaPerls System Tables

 AbaPerls has its own set of tables to keep track of versions of subsystems and objects loaded in the database.
 These tables, and the stored procedures that goes with them, constitute a subsystem of its own, called ABAPERLS.
-The use of these tables are not mandatory; you need to explicitly include the ABAPERLS subsystem in your database to make use of them.
-But without them, you will miss some of the functionality of AbaPerls.
+The use of these tables is not mandatory; you need to explicitly include the ABAPERLS subsystem in your database to make use of them.
+But without them, you will be not be using the full power of AbaPerls.
 For instance, in a database which has the ABAPERLS subsystem installed, you can use the stored procedure ap_sob_report_suspects_sp to see if anyone has loaded files outside the regular installation scripts.

 Supported Platforms

-AbaPerls runs on Windows and supports SQL Server versions 2000 and later and Visual SourceSafe versions 6 and 2005.
-You need Perl 5.8 to run AbaPerls, but Perl is free software.
+AbaPerls runs on Windows and supports SQL Server 2005 and later, Visual SourceSafe 2005 and Team Foundation Server 2010 or later.
+You need Perl to run AbaPerls, but Perl is is bundled with the AbaPerls download.
 For further information, see Downloading and installing AbaPerls.

 Getting Started with AbaPerls